Skip to content

 find_port(struct, name) Find first atom with port marker Locating </>/$ ports

-select_self Use port atom itself as reaction site Right-side site selection
+select_self Use port atom itself as reaction anchor Right-side anchor selection

-select_neighbor(element) Select neighbor of given element Left-side site selection
+select_neighbor(element) Select neighbor of given element Left-side anchor selection

 select_hydrogens(n) Select n hydrogen leaving atoms Dehydration reactions